2000 Houston Astros season: August

+Bagwell homered twice on August 10 for the record-tying, and recording-breaking, blasts for the club record for team home runs in a single season.
+During the bottom of the first, Bagwell took Bobby J. Jones deep for the Astros' 168th home run of the season, tying the record set just the year before.
+In the bottom of the fourth inning, Bagwell connected off Jones a second time for Houston's record-setting and 169th blast.
+The Astros, in spite of getting 12 hits—including five doubles—were just 1-for-12 with runners in scoring position, dropping a 10–3 bout to the Mets.
+Mike Piazza and Robin Ventura collected four RBI each, while Piazza also had four hits.

 On August 13 at Philadelphia, Bagwell homered twice and tied a club record with seven RBI in a 14–7 win, Alou also homered twice, and Hidalgo and Chris Truby also went deep for Houston, who matched the club record with six home runs.
 This was also the third time of the season the Astros had six home runs in one game.

 On August 14 at Pittsburgh, Alou cranked a second successive mutlti-home run game to tie a club record.
 Over the two games, he was 6-for-9 with 8 RBI.

 Bagwell again homered twice on August 19 against the Brewers for the 299th and 300th of his career; the second home run broke an eighth-inning tie to give Houston a 10–8 win.
 He joined Hank Aaron, Joe DiMaggio, Frank Robinson and Ted Williams as the fifth player in major league history to record 300 home runs, 1,000 RBI and 1,000 runs scored within his first ten seasons.
 Bagwell became the 87th player to reach the 300-home run plateau.